This easy marble loaf cake is fluffy and moist, deliciously swirled throughout with buttery vanilla and rich chocolate flavours.

 3/4 cup (170g) unsalted butter, room temperature

 3/4 cup (150g) granulated sugar

 2 large eggs, room temperature

-Spread the remaining ⅔rds of the vanilla batter over the bottom of a large bowl.
-Spoon the chocolate batter into several large dollops over the top of the vanilla batter.
-Using a rubber spatula, carefully fold the batter over itself 2-3 times, moving the batter from the bottom of the bowl onto the top.
-Don't overdo it or you will lose the marbled effect.
+Using a rubber spatula, carefully fold the batter over itself 2-3 times.
+Move the batter from the bottom of the bowl and flip it over the top.
+Don't overdo it or it will lose the marble look.

 - Serving Size:

 - Sugar: 32.5 g